finbourne/lusid-sdk-csharp/sdk/docs/InstrumentsApi.md

             var identifier = identifier_example;  // string | An <i>identifierType</i> value to use to identify the instrument, for example 'BBG000BLNNV0'.
             var effectiveAt = effectiveAt_example;  // DateTimeOrCutLabel | The effective datetime or cut label at which to retrieve the instrument.
 Defaults to the current LUSID system datetime if not specified. (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to retrieve the instrument.
-Defaults to              returning the latest version if not specified. (optional) var propertyKeys = new List<string>(); // List<string> | A list of property keys from the 'Instrument' domain to decorate onto the instrument.
+Defaults to              returning the latest version if not specified. (optional) var propertyKeys = new List<string>(); // List<string> | A list of property keys from the 'Instrument' domain to decorate onto              the instrument, or from any domain that supports relationships to decorate onto related entities.
 These must have the format {domain}/{scope}/{code}, for example 'Instrument/system/Name'. (optional) var scope = scope_example;  // string | The scope in which the instrument lies.
-When not supplied the scope is 'default'. (optional)  (default to "default")
+When not supplied the scope is 'default'. (optional)  (default to "default") var relationshipDefinitionIds = new List<string>(); // List<string> | A list of relationship definitions that are used to decorate related entities              onto the instrument in the response.
+These must take the form {relationshipDefinitionScope}/{relationshipDefinitionCode}. (optional)

             try
             {
                 // GetInstrument: Get instrument
-                Instrument result = apiInstance.GetInstrument(identifierType, identifier, effectiveAt, asAt, propertyKeys, scope);
+                Instrument result = apiInstance.GetInstrument(identifierType, identifier, effectiveAt, asAt, propertyKeys, scope, relationshipDefinitionIds);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)